50 Call Centre Training Tips

 The feedback or evaluation process can cover the following features: quality of the programme, relevance of the programme, evaluation of the trainer and impact of training.

-Half-yearly and annual training reports can give an overview of all the training activities conducted during the year.
 They give quantitative data in terms of number of hours of training imparted and cost involved, together with qualitative data in terms of the programmes conducted, feedback received and an outline of the training activities planned for the next year.

-50. Use customer contributions
+50. Use Customer Contributions

 Try to get actual customers to come in and contribute to a training session.
 The fact that customers are willing to take the time to do this is a good indication in itself, but real customers really grab the attention of the agents and team leaders!